valentineanagbogu/valentineanagbogu/README.md

 - 👋 Hi, I’m Valentine
-- 👀 I’m interested in Data Science
+- 👀 I am an early career data scientist, with experience in data analysis, data visualization, predictive modelling and machine learning.
 - 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me: valentineanagbogu@gmail.com